 Body jewelry made from amber should be kept from extreme heat, as it may soften, darken, burn, break down, fracture, or craze.
 Amber tends to burn rather than melt.
 Amber may break down or lose luster (become dull) when in contact with certain solvents.
 Please visit our care instructions page for more details.

-Note the different hues: amber plugs can vary quite a bit!
+Amber plugs can vary quite a bit in hue!
 Most are an orange to yellow 'cognac' color.

-This just goes to show the range of color and inclusions that is typical in Baltic amber (succinite).
+This just goes to show the range of color and inclusions that is typical in Baltic amber.

 We'll be happy to place you on a wait list if you're interested in sizes that are out of stock.

 The inconsistent supply of rough Baltic amber makes it extremely difficult to obtain finished pieces.